MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemField.md

 ```

-Looks for the impediment WorkItem type using a Wildcard imp* , and finds the Microsoft.VSTS.Common.Priority field using its short name "Priority", and changes its allowed values to 1 and 2 only (the default is 1..4).
-Only some system-defined items have AllowedValues, custom items must use picklists, and changing the setting converts the field from a system field to an inherited one.
+Looks for the "Impediment" WorkItem type using a Wildcard imp*, finds the Microsoft.VSTS.Common.Priority field using its short name "Priority", and changes its allowed values to 1 and 2 only (the default is 1..4).
+Only some system-defined fields have AllowedValues, custom fields must use PickLists, and changing the setting converts the field from a system field to an inherited one.

 ## PARAMETERS